Centre introduces new law through ordinance to tackle air pollution in Delhi-NCR | Science-Environment

 Centre introduces new law through ordinance to tackle air pollution in Delhi-NCR

-In a bid to tackle the persistent problem of air pollution in Delhi-NCR, the Centre has introduced a new law through an ordinance which comes into force with immediate effect.
+Faced with rising air pollution in Delhi-NCR, the Centre has introduced a new law through an ordinance that puts in place a powerful oversight body and provides for up to five years of jail term and Rs one crore fine for violators with immediate effect.
 Under the ordinance released by the Ministry of Law and Justice on Thursday, the Environment Pollution (Prevention and Control) Authority (EPCA) has been dissolved and replaced by a commission comprising over 20 members.
-The members are yet to be selected.

-Violation of the provisions entails a punishment of a jail term of up to five years or with fine up to Rs one crore or with both.
-"The ordinance may be called the Commission for Air Quality Management In National Capital Region and Adjoining Areas Ordinance 2020.
-It shall apply to national capital region and also adjoining areas in so far as it relates to matters concerning air pollution in the NCR.
-It shall come into force at once," it said.

 "The order made under environment protection act 1986, constituting Environment Pollution (Prevention and Control) Authority (EPCA) For the national capital region wide order dated January 29, 1998, is hereby repealed and the EPCA is here by dissolved.
 "Notwithstanding such repeal, anything done or any action taken by the EPCA for the NCR under the said order, shall be deemed to have been taken under the corresponding provisions of this ordinance,” it said.